CyberAgentGameEntertainment/AssetRegulationManager/README.md

 - Asset size increases, resulting in longer download times.
 - Asset size increases, resulting in longer load times.
-- Memory usage increases resulting in application crashes.
+- Memory usage increases, resulting in application crashes.
 - Shader processing increases with the number of vertices, resulting in a lower frame rate.
 - Fail to load due to wrong file name.